legiosoft/guardhouse-sdk-dotnet/README.md

 # Guardhouse SDK for .NET

-Official .NET SDK for https://guardhouse.cloud platform.
-Use it for .NET clients when you already configured everything in Guardhouse Cloud.
+Official .NET SDK for Guardhouse Cloud.
+Use it in .NET applications to request access tokens or validate incoming tokens against your Guardhouse instance.

 ## Installation